 The people who thrive in any economy are those who see value where others don’t.

-This is the first alchemist’s skill you’ve got to nurture if you want to thrive online or anywhere else: See Value.
+And this is the first alchemist’s skill you’ve got to nurture if you want to thrive online or anywhere else: See Value.
 Look for it, become aware of it.
 Take notice, and make notes when someone is providing a service in a unique way.

 - What do you do that has potential value to someone else?